Reducing barriers to trade

 Title: Global Project Quality Infrastructure (GPQI)

 Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi)

-Country: Brazil, China, India, Mexico (global project)
+Country: Brazil, China, India, Indonesia, Mexico

-Overall term: 2017 to 2020
+Overall term: 2017 to 2023

-The German Federal Ministry for Economic Affairs and Energy (BMWi) launched the Global Project Quality Infrastructure (GPQI) to promote international harmonisation of regulatory and technical trade conditions.
-The project supports implementation of comprehensive policy dialogue on quality infrastructure issues with selected trade partners of Germany.
-The key objectives are to remove technical barriers to trade and improve the safety of traded products.
+BMWi has established the Global Project Quality Infrastructure (GPQI) to promote the international harmonisation of regulatory and technical requirements for trade.
+The project supports the implementation of comprehensive political and technical dialogue on the issues of quality infrastructure with selected German trade partners.

 Key objectives include reducing technical barriers to trade and enhancing product safety.
 GPQI brings together decision-makers from responsible ministries and authorities in the partner countries with experts from associations, specialist institutions and businesses.
 Together they develop solutions for specific problems.